nicolasd1323/Petcraigslist/README.md

 ### Goals

 - _Have a working, interactive React app._
-- _Consume data from your Ruby on Rails API._
+- _Consume data from Ruby on Rails API._
 - _Demonstrate Full CRUD actions._
 - _Use Flexbox or Grid in my design._